-Conservatories / porches Visually inspected.
-None.
-Communal areas Circulation areas visually inspected.
-None.
+Conservatories / porches None.
+Communal areas None.
 Garages and permanent outbuildings Visually inspected.
-None.
+There is a single attached garage to the property of a brick construction with a flat felt roof.
 Outside areas and boundaries Visually inspected.
-There is garden ground to the front and rear of the property.
+The property benefits from an area of private garden ground to the front incorporating a driveway and private ground to the rear, bounded by timber fencing.
 Ceilings Visually inspected from floor level.
-Presumed plastered ceilings.
+Plaster finish.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls have plaster finishes.
-Floors including sub floors The flooring throughout is of solid masonry and timber construction.
-No access was afforded into the sub-floor areas.
+Plaster finish.
+Floors including sub floors Flooring throughout is of suspended timber construction with fitted floor coverings.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The skirtings, facings, internal doors and kitchen units are of a timber variety.
+Skirtings, facings, internal doors and kitchen units are of a timber/composite variety.
+There are adequate surface/storage areas.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The former fireplaces appear to have been blocked up.
+There is a gas fire present in the living room.
 Internal decorations Visually inspected.
-Papered and painted finishes throughout.
-Cellars Visually inspected where there was a safe and purpose-built access.
-None.
-1.33.13.
+Papered and painted throughout.

+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-Two piece suite and shower in the shower room.
-No access was afforded to the area below the sanitary fittings.
+There is a three piece suite within the shower room.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The property has a gas fired boiler which appears to serve the central heating and hot water supply.
+The property benefits from a gas fired central heating system with the combination boiler located in the roof void.
+This appears to serve the central heating and hot water supply.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Presumed to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
-The, shoke and bargial dialins No tests whatsoever were carried out to the system or appliances.
+Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

+comply with these standards following a change of